 There are approximately 1,340 named Australian species in EREBIDAE.

-Here our species webpages are listed for convenience in their various subfamilies and a tribe of EREBIDAE :-
+Here: our species webpages are listed for convenience in their various subfamilies and a tribe of EREBIDAE :-

-The caterpillars of 8 of the 10 families in EREBIDAE are smooth, lacking obvious hairs.
+The caterpillars of most of the subfamilies in EREBIDAE are smooth, lacking obvious hairs.
 Their bodies are often green, brown or yellow.
 Two subfamilies have very hairy caterpillars, and these have the full set of prolegs.

 Most species of EREBIDAE typically pupate in a sparse cocoon under a leaf of their foodplant or between dead leaves in ground debris.